 - The TOE provides specific security functionality that can be used by the Security ICEmbedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 98 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 99 BSI.P.Lim-Block-Loader is dedicated to the Secure Flash Loader, and described in the BSI-CC-PP-0084-2014 package "Loader dedicated for usage in secured environment only". - ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 101 New Organisational Security Policies (OSPs) are defined here below: - P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
-The use of this capability is optional, and depends on the customer's production organization. - P.Resp-Appl is related to the ES that is part of the evaluation, and valid in case NesLib is embedded in the TOE.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 99 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 100 BSI.P.Lim-Block-Loader is dedicated to the Secure Flash Loader, and described in the BSI-CC-PP-0084-2014 package "Loader dedicated for usage in secured environment only". - S7 applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - A new Organisational Security Policy (OSP) is defined here below: - P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
+The use of this capability is optional, and depends on the customer's production organization.